shivuk1708/Simple_Bash/README.md

 4. upon invald command execvp() returns -1 and child process terminated

 **Test Case Results**
-[I test these in MacBook shell environment, so File system is different]
+[I tested these in MacBook shell environment, so File system is not silimar to linux]
 1.
 ```shell
 $ cd /System